 Corporate Social Responsibility (CSR) is an integral part of Corporate Business Strategy of the Company.
-Health Related activities were carried out as CSR activities in 2018-19.
+Health and Education related activities were carried out as CSR activities in 2019-20.

-8. CORPORATE GOVERNANCE:
+8. CORPORATE GOVERNANCE

 The company has been maintaining the highest standards of Corporate Governance.
 Company has been adhering to the corporate governance guidelines issued by the Department of Public Enterprises, Government of India.